ngworker/lumberjack/README.md

 export class AppModule {}
 ```

-Or use the Module-less version of the API
+Or use the standalone version of the API

 ```ts
 import { bootstrapApplication } from '@angular/platform-browser';